mastercomfig/mastercomfig/README.md

 add `exec comfig` to your `autoexec.cfg`.

 Finally, go to properties again and click set launch options.
-Put `-novid -nojoy -nosteamcontroller -noff -nohltv -nouserclip -softparticlesdefaultoff -reuse -primarysound -snoforceformat -swapcores` in the box and click ok.
+Put `-novid -nojoy -nosteamcontroller -noff -nohltv -softparticlesdefaultoff -reuse -primarysound -snoforceformat -swapcores` in the box and click ok.
 More information on launch options can be found in `mastercomfig/cfg/comfig.cfg`.